failsafe-go/failsafe-go.dev/policies.md

 1. TOC
 {:toc}

+Failsafe-go provides several resilience policies including [Retry][retry], [Circuit Breaker][circuit-breakers], [Rate Limiter][rate-limiters], [Timeout][timeouts], [Bulkhead][bulkheads], and [Fallback][fallbacks].
+While each policy handles failures in different ways, some of their common features are described below.

 ## Failure Handling

-Failsafe-go policies add resilience by detecting failures and handling them.
+Policies add resilience by detecting failures and handling them.
 Each policy determines which execution [results, errors, or conditions][FailurePolicyBuilder] represent a failure and how to handle them.

 Some policies, such as a [Retry Policy][retry], [Circuit Breaker][circuit-breakers], and [Fallback][fallbacks], allow you to specify which errors or results to handle as failures.
 By default these policies handle any `error` that is returned.
 But they can be configured to handle more specific errors or results: